leoming/rust_crates/README.md

 The crate names in these `Cargo.toml`s aren't really relevant or used; please add some context that seems meaningful to your package's name, or do that to the conflicting package.

+### `vendor.py` is talking about CRAB audits

+Google has go/rust-crab, which is an attempt to centralize the results of reviewing various crates.
+For adding new crates, CRAB audits should ideally be conducted.
+The `crab/crab-template.toml` file should provide guidance on what to look for, and how to conduct a review.

+For crates which are migrated as part of `dev-rust/` migrations, CRAB audits _can_ be conducted, or we can choose to mark the to-be-reviewed crates as legacy. gbiv@ can help with marking crates as legacy.
+FIXME(b/240953811): Legacy crates should be minimized.
+Remove the above when appropriate.